jimbarrett27/website/website/app/static/blogPosts/arxivLunacy1.md

             yield record
 </code></pre>

-I decided to us a transformer model to produce embeddings of the narratives, and chose the most popular sentence embedding model from Huggingface for my MVP.
+I decided to use a transformer model to produce embeddings of the abstracts, and chose the [most popular sentence embedding model](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) from Huggingface for my MVP.
 It does say in the model description that the model is only designed for texts up to 256 word pieces, so we can undoubtedly do better at some point, but for now it's good enough.
 I did look into using one of Google's cloud based models for sentence embedding, but a back of the envelope calculation suggested it would be approximately $30 to produce the initial embeddings.
 I might do this at some point, but not for now.
 I train the model thus;

 <pre><code class="language-python" style="text-align: left;">